Brilliant Bumrah puts England under pressure

 'Broad was rattled and England have not learned' - reaction

+England bowler James Anderson, speaking to the BBC: "We bowled pretty well.
+Huge credit to Jadeja and Pant.
+Sometimes you have to take your hat off to the opposition and obviously they have bowled well.
+It can be difficult when you have so many rain delays - it is which team can cope with that best, and they probably nudged us on that today.

+"We have been in tight spots this summer and have always had people who would put their hand up and try and get us back into the game.
+We have got plenty of guys in the dressing room who will do that tomorrow."

-Former England batter Mark Ramprakash, on Test Match Special: "India have showed to be top class opponents with their resilience with the bat.
+Former England batter Mark Ramprakash, on Test Match Special: "India have shown themselves to be top-class opponents with their resilience with the bat.
 Stuart Broad's an experienced bowler but he was rattled by Jasprit Bumrah.
 England's bowling tactics were wrong.

 "Bumrah and Mohammed Shami have modest batting records and England have not learned their lesson from 12 months ago.
 It happened under Joe Root's captaincy and now under Ben Stokes.
 It was extraordinary and gave them momentum when they came to bowl."

-Jonathan Agnew: "I don't think England have had a great game here to be honest.
+BBC cricket correspondent Jonathan Agnew: "I don't think England have had a great game here, to be honest.
 Their tactics yesterday of having up to five slips at one point seemed excessive.
-To then bowl consistently short to numbers 9,10 and 11.
-I don't think that's a good tactic at all.
+To then bowl consistently short to numbers nine,10 and 11 - I don't think that's a good tactic at all.
 Try to bowl them out."

+India all-rounder Ravindra Jadeja: "Coming to England and scoring runs gives you a lot of satisfaction.

+"We are on top right now but we still need to work hard and get a couple of early wickets tomorrow morning.
+We will keep bowling in good areas."

 - Who made the Bayeux Tapestry and where?
 You're Dead To Me is on a mission to find out